Watching for Internal Sports Injury in a Child

-Millions of children and teens in the U.S. participate in organized and recreational
+Millions of children and teens in the U.S. take part in all kinds of sports.

-sports.
 These

-activities have important physical and social benefits, but they are
+activities have important physical and social benefits, but they also have some risks.

-If you are the parent of a young athlete, you are probably used to dealing with scrapes,
+If you're the parent of a young athlete, you're probably used to dealing with scrapes,

 bumps, sprains, and strains.
-Less common but potentially much more dangerous are internal
+Less common but sometimes much more dangerous are internal

-abdominal injuries from blunt trauma, serious injuries that occur when the body hits
+abdominal injuries from blunt force.
+These are serious injuries that occur when the

 The most common injuries include:

 Kidney injury.
-This may cause flank pain and blood to appear in the urine.
+This may cause flank pain and blood in the urine.

-filters almost 10% of the body's blood supply every minute.
-Tearing of the spleen
+10% of the body's blood supply every minute.
+Tearing of the spleen can cause rapid

 Liver injury.
-This causes pain in upper right side of the abdomen.
+This causes pain in the upper right side of the abdomen.
 The liver has two lobes.

-The lobe most often injured is the right lobe because it is bigger and presses
+The lobe most often injured is the right lobe.
+This is because it is bigger and presses

 against the ribcage.
-A torn liver can cause severe bleeding, but it doesn't bleed
+A torn liver can cause severe bleeding.

 Abdominal injury.
-This can result in injury to the pancreas, diaphragm, stomach, gallbladder, bladder, or
+This means an injury to the pancreas, diaphragm, stomach, gallbladder, bladder, or

 intestines.
 Any organ in the abdomen can be injured.
-A single organ or
+A single organ or multiple organs

 These are signs and symptoms to look for: